 When necessary, an acupuncture treatment with Sandy may include fire cupping, which is used to treat back and neck pain by loosening local fascia or connective tissue.
 Cupping increases local circulation, improving cellular metabolism and reducing inflammatory substances.

 Sandy believes you don’t need to have a physical condition to benefit from acupuncture.
 She applies principles rooted in eastern wisdom to support the modern day individual.
 She will consider your body as a whole system and not just symptoms.
-An acupuncture treatment plan ranges on average 6-8 sessions consecutively.
-Often a break will follow of at least one week and then is reassessed determined by your progress.

 Q. I’ve been injured in a motor vehicle accident.
 Am I covered to receive acupuncture?